IlanMic/SIMS-api/README.md

 # SIMS-API Documentation

-##### Learn how to use the API and its ressource to keep track of the use of open data in Sweden.
+##### Learn how to use the API and its resource to keep track of the use of open data in Sweden.
 This API is provided by DIGG and the group 7 of the SIMS project from the Mittuniversitetet.
 ###### This document describes the resources that are part of the SIMS api.

 ## Schema

 The API can be accessed via HTTPS from `https://localhost:7076/swagger/index.html`.
-All data is transfered as JSON format.
+All data is transferred as JSON format.

 Instead of omitting blank attributes, they are included as blank.